rluks/writing/s/invader.md

 Candidate: Excuse me, you say it's there but I have it right there in front of me and I can't see it anywhere.
 All I could find is "a competetive salary".

 **Interviewer: As I said, not on the topic today...
 Let's move on.
-Please answer the following question to the best of your abilites and speak aloud to walk us through your though process.
-The question: How many piano tuners are there in space?**
+Please answer the following question to the best of your abilites: How many piano tuners are there in space?**

 Candidate: Oh jeez, that's a tricky question!
 Give me a moment.

 **Interviewer: Sure, take your time.
 (Pause) Are you ready to answer?**

 Candidate: Zero — in space no one can hear you play.

+**Interviewer: Thank you, 1237—**

+Candidate: Hey, my fellow hatchling wanted me to ask you: they submitted resume with you but haven't heard back.

+**Interviewer: Submitted resumes are processed automatically and any non-compliant ones are rejected without further action.
+As I mentioned, *Organization* doesn't waste resources.
+We have a fiduciary responsibility to our shareholders.**

+Candidate: What does it take to have a compliant resume?

+**Interviewer: Only the lucky candidates get a chance, that's all I can tell you.**